 The next question is, how often do you go to the chiropractor?
-If you’re going once a week, that’s 52 visits a year, so in less than 2 years, your chair will have paid for itself.
+If you’re going once a week, that’s 52 visits a year, so in less than two years, your chair will have paid for itself.

 Diagnosis / Treatment

-The second thing to talk about here is the diagnosis you have or treatment you need.
+The second thing to talk about here is the diagnosis you have or the treatment you need.

 Massage chairs are (depending on their specific features) excellent at helping people with chronic back, and leg pain feel better.